-The figure above shows a block diagram of the T5 internal architecture.
-For the server connection, the chip includes a PCI Express v3.0 ×8 host interface.
-With support for the 8Gbps Gen3 data rate, the PCIe interface provides up to 60 Gbps of bandwidth to the server.
-On the network side, T5 integrates four Ethernet ports, two of which support 40GbE, while all support 10GbE and 1GbE operation.
-Using 10Gbps embedded serdes, two ports offer direct support for
+The figure above shows a block diagram of the T6 internal architecture.
+For the server connection, the chip includes a PCI Express v3.0 x16 host interface.
+With support for 8Gbps Gen3 data rate, the PCIe interface provides up to 110Gbps of bandwidth to the server.
+On the network side, T6 integrates two Ethernet ports, both of which support the whole suite 1/10/25/40/50/100GbE operation.
+Using 25Gbps embedded serdes, the ports offer direct support for 10GbE standards SFP+ limited mode, XFP, 10Gbase-KR, 10Gbase-KX4, and 1GbE standards, 1000base-KX, and SGMII.